SherryS997/Cat-Image-Classification-Neural-Network-using-NumPy-and-SciPy/README.md

 ## Results

 The trained neural network achieves a certain level of accuracy in classifying cat images from non-cat images.
 The notebook provides visualizations of the training process, accuracy, and misclassified images.

+## Rendered Notebook Site

+The rendered site of the notebook can be accessed [here](https://sherrys997.github.io/Cat-Image-Classification-Neural-Network-using-NumPy-and-SciPy/).

 ## Contributing